jenjouhung/ssw/README.md

 This library supports mutiprocess now, just set "num_of_max_process" in the config file.

-"threadhold_of_common_char_count" is used to decide whether two sentences will be included in ssw comparsion or not.
-The paramater works only with batch mode with datatype s+, otherwise the paramter will be ingored.
+"common_char_count_th" is used to decide whether two sentences will be included in ssw comparsion or not.
+The paramater works only with batch mode with datatype sc, otherwise the paramter will be ingored.

 ## task.json